Tools4everBV/HelloID-Conn-Prov-Target-V2-Template/README.md

 | `$outputContext.AuditLogs` | - Must contain a more __user-friendly__ error message                                                                                                |

 >[!TIP]
-Don’t use the auditlogging for verbose or debugging logging.
-Only write an auditlog if the lifecycle action itself has failed.
+Don’t use the audit logging for verbose or debugging logging.
+Only write an audit log if the lifecycle action itself has failed.

 ### Do not retrieve all users within a lifecycle action